“Among all the countries, why chose Hong Kong?” I asked my foreign friend, Kai*, as we were wandering around in Tsim Sha Shui.

 People say it is important to do things out of interest; nonetheless, it can hardly be the case in this beloved land.
 Because interest is NOT on our study list; crazily enough, a series of academic subjects is (aka.
 Maths, Chemistry, English etc.).
 If you doubt how long the list is, simply go downstairs and buy something from McDonald’s.
 Along the way, you will see the list up on the tutorial centres’ billboards and double-deckers in every district, with promising tutors crossing their arms and smiling at you.

 This tacit study list leads us to over-focus on the academic achievement and to forget the more important like enjoyment.
-To be on the A-list, kids study like robots, being forced to neglect the fun.
-For instance, when selecting an undergraduate programme, youngsters who like drawing, playing basketball or the guitar have to listen to what their parents say.
+To be on the A-list, kids study like robots.
+When selecting an undergraduate programme, youngsters who like drawing, playing basketball or the guitar have to listen to what their parents say.

 Those people, therefore, live in their parents’ dreams perhaps for the whole life.
-But, since the children then are loaded with work and chores, they probably don’t have time to think about what they want to do and what their goals are.
+But, since the children then are loaded with work and chores, they probably don’t have time to think about what they want to do in the future.
 I often picture those kids wake up one day and they sadly realise they don’t like their subject and work.
 Then everything’s too late.

 😦 Pricey Living Condition